-The classifications contained in this agreement are those contained in the attachment SCHEDULE "B" "Skills Matrix and Job Models".
+The classifications contained in this agreement are those contained in the attachment SCHEDULE "B" "Job Models".

-3.1.1 Skills Matrix and Job Models
+3.1.1 Job Models

-The required skills (competencies) of employees covered by this agreement are those contained in the attachment SCHEDULE "B" "Skills Matrix and Job Models"
+The required skills (competencies) of employees covered by this agreement are those contained in the attachment SCHEDULE "B" "Job Models"

-The Job Models have been developed through a consultation and an assessment process with all employees and reflect all tasks to be undertaken within the organisation.
+The Job Models have been developed through a consultation and an assessment process with employees and reflect all tasks to be undertaken within the organisation.
 Each Job Model has been assessed relevant to the skills required and placed within the pay Level Structure contained in SCHEDULE"A".